 One of the benefits of having all your teammates and all of your work in one place is access.
 Quip gives you instant access to your teammates and your work in a single keystroke.
 If there's one key to try in Quip, it's @.
 Just like Twitter and Facebook, you can @mention teammates to bring their attention to a document, spreadsheet, or conversation.

 3. Document sidebar

 Every document or spreadsheet in Quip has a sidebar that tracks every edit, inline comment, and document-level message.
 This is where you can track the entire life of a document, starting from it's origin.
 What's great about this, is that you never have to worry whether a Quip doc is up-to-date because it is, it's alive.

 Quip is lightning fast.
 Imagine receiving a notification and jumping into a document to give feedback at the same speed as hopping into a Slack channel to respond to a teammate.
 Seriously, it's that fast.
 When you have all the context, you can close the loop in seconds.
 To get your teammate's attention immediately, @mention them in a comment and Quip will bring them in immediately to contribute.

 5. Tasks and checklists

-Quip documents are perfect for managing a team to-do list — assign tasks with @mentions, set deadlines, and keep track of everything that needs to be done to complete a project.
-To add a new task list click the Quip styling button and select the checkbox.
+Quip documents are perfect for managing a team to-do list — assign tasks with @mentions, set deadlines with reminders, and keep track of everything that needs to be done to complete a project.
+To add a new checklist click the Quip styling button and select the checkbox.

 6. Embed spreadsheets in documents